sidusnare/pmdd/README.md

 Poor Mans Data Deduplicator

+Warnings
+==
+This script deletes files.
+It may delete files you are fond of.
+Have a backup.
+Only you are responsible for any losses that arise from the use of these scripts.
+Read the scripts, understand the scrips.
+It's probably best if you just use these as inspiration for your own scripts.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+This script deletes your files.

+The linker is parallel bash via xargs, it will run the number of CPU cores presented to Linux + two.
 To Do
 ==
-Move linker to a threadded class and determine the optimal number of threads to run for speed performance
+* Compare logs to detect changed data / bitrot
+* Excludes for linking script

 Objective
 ==
+* Keep track of data changes to detect bitrot and anything unexpected tampering with files.
-De-Duplicate data on the file level by hard linking equivocal files.
+* De-Duplicate data on the file level by hard linking equivocal files.

 Use Case
 ==